Lebanese Army Military Academy: History

-The military school trained cadets for various periods, 3 years for those who were not proficient in French, 2 years for those who were proficient in French and one year for Non-Commissioned Officer’s.
+The military school trained cadets for various periods, 3 years for those who were not proficient in French, 2 years for those who were proficient in French and one year for Non-Commissioned Officers.
 At the end of the training period, they graduate and get promoted to lieutenant rank according to a degree.
 During the graduation ceremony which is often chaired by the Syrian prime minister, the graduating officers are given Platoon commander certificate each in his own specialty (Infantry, Cavalry, Artillery, Engineering) and a certificate of competence for the rank of lieutenant.
 After the graduation, the officers are assigned to different army units where they establish the necessary departments and units in order to train, habilitate and lead.
 On August 15, 1945, the school barracks were handed over to the Syrian authorities and the Lebanese and French units moved to Lebanon.
 Instructors and students joined the Kobbeh barracks in Tripoli and they were put administratively under the authority of the third battalion's company located there.
 After that, students were given a 15 days leave and joined a camp in Kousba.
 On September 25, the school moved to St. Anthony convent in Baabda, and settled there for about a year.
 On October 14, 1946, the school moved to Shikri Ghanem base, the buildings consisted of barracks that were used by the British before they left Lebanon and the school remained in this location till now.
 On December 31, 1951, the Lebanese president Bechara El Khoury inaugurated the school's new buildings.